fx5/not_random/README.md

 This is a demonstration how to rebuild the internal state of a Mersenne Twister by using only parts of its output.
 In this example it uses 8 bits per 64 bit MT-output.
+(This is what you get from
+`random.randint(0, 255)`.

 For details see https://spideroak.com/blog/20121205114003-exploit-information-leaks-in-random-numbers-from-python-ruby-and-php

 The Mersenne Twister implementation is in twister.py.
 The script `gen_magic_data.py` precalculates the `magic_data`.
-(This may take a while, so `magic_data` is already included.)
+(This may take a while, so the precalculated `magic_data` is already included.)

-rebuild_random.py demonstrates that it works.
+`rebuild_random.py` demonstrates that it works.
+It reads 3115 bytes from `random.randint(0, 255)` to
+infer the internal state of the Mersenne Twister.

-Boring output of the rebuild_random.py:
+Boring output of `rebuild_random.py`:

 ```
 $ python ./rebuild_random.py